vinuni-vishc/fedDCT/README.md

 # Federated Divide and Cotraining

-This repository contains the code and experiments for the paper:
+**NOTE: We are currently developing a new version which will be released soon** This repository contains the code and experiments for the paper:

 > [FedDCT: A Novel Federated Learning Approach